Time of year: mid August, Thursday to Saturday

 Finally, after veering away for a bit, the trail turned back towards the river.
 Eventually, we spotted a tent!
 It was a tough hike for us and we were so elated to finally get there that we practically ran!
 Just kidding, I hobbled.

 We weren’t sure how busy the campground would be right before a weekend in the summer.
 We’d counted the cars in the parking lot and were subtracting people coming down to try to figure out how busy it would be.
 It turned out there were lots of spaces at the second campsite.
-There are lots in the forest if there are no spots by the river.
+There are lots in the forest if there are none by the river.